kubeflow/examples/pipelines/github_action/README.md

 ## Usage

 If you use the github workflow defined above, the workflow will be triggered on a push.
-You can see the workflow running on the tab "Actions"
+You can see the workflow running on the tab "Actions".

 ![Alt text](actions_ower_view.png?raw=true "Title")
 _Figure 1_